-Between us, we have worked on projects relating to missing people, set up bilingual philosophy salons, worked on creative projects with LGBTQ+ communities and mental health services, and led workshops in settings as diverse as hospitals, art colleges, universities, cathedrals and schools.
+Between us, we have worked on projects relating to missing people, set up bilingual philosophy salons in China, worked on creative projects with LGBTQ+ communities and mental health services, and led workshops in settings as diverse as hospitals, art colleges, universities, cathedrals and schools.

 We have taken our name – Wind & Bones – from the famous sixth century Chinese book on creative writing, the Wenxin Diaolong or ‘Carving Dragons and the Literary Mind’ by Liu Xie.
 Fenggu (風骨) or ‘The Wind and the Bone’ is the title of one of the chapters of his book，suggesting how good writing is born out of a combination of suppleness and structure.